jundalisay/spblist/content/en/research/poincare/science/chapter-03c.md

 Most mathematicians re- gard Lobatschewsky’s geometry as a mere logical curiosity.
 Some of them have, however, gone further.
 If several geometries are possible, they say, is it certain that our geometry is the one that is true?

-Experiment no doubt teaches us that the sum of the angles of a triangle is equal to two right angles, but this is because the triangles we deal with are too small.
-According to Lo- batschewsky, the difference is proportional to the area ofnon-euclidean geometries.
+Experiment teaches us that the sum of a triangle's angles is equal to 2 right angles.
+But this is because the triangles we deal with are too small.

+According to Lobatschewsky, the difference is proportional to the area of the triangle.

-the triangle, and will not this become sensible when we operate on much larger triangles, and when our measure- ments become more accurate?
+Will not this become sensible when we operate on much larger triangles, and when our measurements become more accurate?

 Euclid’s geometry would thus be a provisory geometry.

-Now, to discuss this view we must first of all ask ourselves, what is the nature of geometrical axioms?
+What is the nature of geometrical axioms?

 Are they synthetic à priori intuitions, as Kant affirmed?

 They would then be imposed upon us with such a force that we could not conceive of the contrary proposition, nor could we build upon it a theoretical edifice.

-There would be no non-Euclidean geometry.
+**There would be no non-Euclidean geometry.**

 To convince ourselves of this, let us take a true synthetic à priori intuition—the following, for instance, which played an important part in the first chapter:

 If a theorem is true for the number 1, and if it has been proved that it is true of n + 1, provided it is true of n, it will be true for all positive integers.
 Let us next try to get rid of this, and while rejecting this proposition let us construct a false arithmetic analogous to non-Euclidean geometry.

 We shall not be able to do it.
 We shall be even tempted at the outset to look upon these intuitions as analytical.

 Besides, to take up again our fiction of animals without thickness, we can scarcely admit that these beings, if their minds are like ours, would adopt the Euclidean geometry, which would be contradicted by  all their experience.

-Ought we, then, to conclude that the axioms of geometry are experimental truths?
+Should we conclude that the axioms of geometry are experimental truths?

 But we do not make experiments on ideal lines or ideal circles; we can only make them on material objects.
 On what, therefore, would experiments serving as a foundation for geometry be based?